ASCEND™ Lubrication Program Implementation

 3. Performance Indicators (K)

-Platform factors are the program's foundation and are aimed at reducing risks, ensuring performance, and maintaining the program's long-term viability.
+Platform factors are the program’s foundation and are aimed at reducing risks, ensuring performance, and maintaining the program’s long-term viability.
 Meanwhile, Management and training factors enable the provision of the needed resources.
 Staff education and skill development activities are sat this level.
 These are the lubricating activities that all platform factors support daily.
-Key Performance Indicators (KPIs) level provides for the monitoring of the efficiency and efficacy of lubrication program activities, as well as continual improvement.
+The Key Performance Indicators (KPIs) level tracks the efficiency and effectiveness of lubrication program activities and drives continual improvement.

-Each factor in the chart is represented by an alphanumeric code made up of three digits: the first represents the Lubrication Lifecycle Stage, the second is the stage's factor number, and the third represents the Management level.
+Each factor in the chart uses a three-digit alphanumeric code.
+The first digit represents the Lubrication Lifecycle Stage, the second represents the stage’s factor number, and the third represents the Management level.

 Using Ascend™ to Track Improvement

 The Ascend™ method employs the Six Sigma methodology to help determine your lubrication program’s level of maturity.
-This is compared against the Optimum Reference State (ORS) which is set by ICML 55.1.
-Interviews and measurements are done to conduct the assessment which will be used to compute your level of compliance.
+You compare this against the Optimum Reference State (ORS) set by ICML 55.1.
+Conduct interviews and take measurements to perform the assessment, which you will use to calculate your level of compliance.

 Execution Plan